mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-activation-strategies.md

 In this approach, the style rules are activated only when needed and deactivated as soon as they become not needed.
 This approach is suitable for large components that present complex UI structure, occupy the entire or a significant part of the page and stay on the screen for a while.
 This approach is NOT suitable for components that represent widgets.

 In the just-in-time approach, the style definition class becomes an essential part of the component.
 It is activated when the component is mounted and deactivated when the component is unmounted.

+## Styled Components
+In all the other methods discussed so far we pass the style definition class to the `$activate` function and Mimcss creates a single instance of this class regardless of how many times the `$activate` function is called.
+With styled components, we create an instance of the style definition class by ourselves and pass this instance to the `$activate` function.
+We can create and activate as many instances of the style definition class as we want and for each instance a separate set of CSS rules is created and is inserted into the DOM, while Mimcss ensures that the names of classes, IDs, etc. used by these rules are unique.

+Style components provide reach and flexible functionality and they are discussed in details in the [Styled Components](mimcss-guide-styled-components.html) unit.